nickleekf/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data Course
 ### Description of Repository
-This repository stores all relevant files and data for the programming assignment in "Getting and Cleaning Data" course organised by Johns Hopkins University via the Coursera platform.
+This repository stores all relevant files and data for the programming assignment in "Getting and Cleaning Data" course.

+This course is organised by Johns Hopkins University via the Coursera platform.

 This is a submission by Nicholas Lee from Malaysia.

 ### Purpose of programming assignment
-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set from a case studythat collects data from the accelerometers of Samsung Galaxy S smartphone.
-The goal is to prepare tidy data that can be used for later analysis.
+The purpose of this project is to show how data is collected, processed and cleanse into a tidy data format that can be used for later analysis.
+To demonstrate this, raw data from a case study will be used.
+The raw data here contains human activity recognition data built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

 More specifically, the project requires us to develop an R script that does the following:
 1. Merges the training and the test sets to create one data set.